riveeenxu/DIBBS/README.md

 # DIBBS
- Dynamically Improved Bounds Bidirectional Search (DIBBS) is a front-to-front bidirectional search based on A*.
+ Dynamically Improved Bounds Bidirectional Search (DIBBS) is a front-to-end bidirectional search based on A*.

  This repo contains a simple implimentation of the algorithm using c++.